 Information systems managers are responsible for the computer systems within a company.
 Information systems managers are high-level executives in charge of computer- and technology-related research, development, and productivity of organizations.

-In today’s complex business environment, organizations need to be adaptable to constant change – traditional methods may not always lead to reaching objectives.
+In today’s complex business environment, organizations need to be adaptable to constant change; traditional methods may not always help in achieving the company’s objectives.
 This is where business analysts come in.
 They help businesses implement technology solutions in a cost-effective way by determining the requirements of a project or program, and communicating them to stakeholders, facilitators, and partners.

 Computer Systems Analyst

-A computer systems analyst improves the efficiency of the computer systems within an organization.
-They analyze user requirements, procedures, and problems to automate or improve existing systems and review computer system capabilities, workflow, and scheduling limitations.
+Computer systems analysts improve the efficiency of the computer systems in an organization.
+They analyze user requirements, procedures, and problems, and automate or improve existing systems, and review computer system capabilities, workflows, and scheduling limitations.

 Data analysts collect, process, and perform statistical analyses of data.
 Their aim is to discover how data can be used to answer questions and solve problems.
 With Big Data Analytics coming to the fore, data analysts have never had it so good!

 A systems analyst is a person who uses analysis and design techniques to solve business problems using information technology.
 Systems analysts may serve as change agents who identify the organizational improvements needed, design systems to implement those changes, and train and motivate others to use the systems.